Measuring price impact and information content of trades in a time-varying setting: Event study: FOMC announcement

-We saw above that the opening market phase is characterized by high levels of instantaneous impact, low values of the state and, thus, high levels of the information content of stock trades.
-In fact, the top panels of Figure \ref{phasesAAPL} show that the SDAMH permanent level tends to be higher than the one of AMH model and it achieves a faster convergence.
-Indeed, Table \ref{phi} reports the estimated value of $\phi_t$ and we notice that the estimated $\phi_t$ for the score-driven model is larger than the one of the static parameter model.
-During the calm phase, the instantaneous impact parameter is small and fluctuates around its unconditional value and the state is higher (see Figures \ref{lfomcallA} and \ref{lfomcallM}).
-In such a market situation the structure of the CIRF is mainly affected by the state ($\mu_{t-1}^*$), as the instantaneous impact can be considered constant.
-From middle panels of Figure \ref{phasesAAPL} we notice indeed that the speed of convergence and the permanent level in the two models are comparable.
-Coherently the estimates of $\phi_t$ in Table \ref{phi} are similar.
+for fixed $t$.
+The convergence rate, that is, the speed with which the information of a trade is impounded on the price, is measured by the parameter $\phi_t$.
+We saw above that the opening market phase is characterized by high levels of instantaneous impact, low values of the state, and thus high levels of the information content of the stock trades.
+The left panels of Figure~\ref{phasesMSFT} show that the permanent level of SDAMH tends to be higher than the level of the AMH model, and achieves faster convergence.
+Table \ref{phi} reports the estimated value of $\phi_t$ and we notice that the estimate $\phi_t$ for the score-driven model is larger than that for the static parameter model.
+During the calm phase, the instantaneous impact parameter is small and fluctuates around its unconditional value and the state is higher (see Figure~\ref{lfomcall}).
+In this market situation, the structure of the CIRF is mainly affected by the state ($\mu_{t-1}^*$), as the instantaneous impact can be considered constant.
+From the middle panels of Figure~\ref{phasesMSFT}, we notice that the speed of convergence and the permanent level in the two models are comparable.
+The estimates of $\phi_t$ in Table \ref{phi} are similar.
 The closing phase of the market is similar to the opening one.
-The bottom panels of Figure \ref{phasesAAPL} show that the SDAMH estimates of the long term CIRF are higher than the ones of the AMH model and the speed of convergence is faster for the score-driven model (see Table \ref{phi}).
-The length of the 95 \% confidence bands is typically higher in the opening and closing market phases and lower in the calm phase.
-It appears that the SDAMH cumulative responses adapt quickly in case of different market conditions thanks to the dynamics of the time-varying parameter.
+The right panels of Figure~\ref{phasesMSFT} show that the SDAMH estimates for the long-term CIRF are higher than those of the AMH model and the speed of convergence is faster for the score-driven model (see Table \ref{phi}).
+It appears that the SDAMH cumulative responses adapt quickly in case of different market conditions, due to the dynamics of the time-varying parameter.